Communist Party of Turkey (historical): Fourth congress

-Collapse & Resurgence
+Collapse and resurgence

 In 1951, the TKP effectively collapsed after many of its leaders were arrested by the authorities.
 Thereafter, in order to keep a low profile in Turkey, the party established a foreign bureau that had connections to Moscow.
 Mihri Belli, a Turkish revolutionary, claimed that he was assigned this task to establish this foreign bureau.
 This order would make him the de facto leader of the party, a title he refused to adopt.

 In the 1960s the Workers Party of Turkey (Türkiye İşçi Partisi) emerged as a strong force.
 The foundation of TİP occurred as there was a relatively more open political atmosphere at the time.
 TİP became a leading force within the trade union movement, leading the Confederation of Revolutionary Trade Unions (DISK), which was founded in 1967.
 In addition to that, TİP became the first Turkish political party that put the Kurdish Question into its agenda.

 However, as the political situation became yet more intense, and the more radical wings of the left movement opted for armed struggle, TİP was banned.
 The banning of TİP would strengthen the TKP, as many TİP cadres now joined the underground TKP instead.
 It led semi-legal mass organizations, and became the leading force within DİSK.

 After the 1960 coup d'état, the government adopted a new constitution that allowed more political freedoms than ever before, or since the country's founding.
 Despite this, open communists were still restricted in legally organizing, and this heavily applied to the TKP.
 The TKP believed that change could be implemented through democratic reforms, but after 1960 the party adopted a more revolutionary approach, even if it was not as politically active when compared to the 1920s.

-Atılım Era
+Atılım era

 At the beginning of the 1970s, labour organisations and left wing political parties faced with the despotism of 1971 Turkish coup d'état.
 Despite the pressure of the military junta, this communist movement rose and changed the political situation in Turkey.
 The riots of the university students in 1968, and the big strike of workers in 15–16 June 1970, became major sources of inspiration for this event.
-Under the leadership of General Secretary İsmail Bilen, TKP saw this trend as a new era of revolution and reform, so named it as Atılım which means leap in Turkish.
-Despite the party's illegality, and the problems of working underground, TKP found a way to intervene in the political agenda of the country with the support of DISK.
+Under the leadership of General Secretary İsmail Bilen, the TKP saw this trend as a new era of revolution and reform, so named it as Atılım which means leap in Turkish.
+Despite the party's illegality, and the problems of working underground, the TKP found a way to intervene in the political agenda of the country with the support of DISK.
 This era of progress for TKP and the other left wing organisations in Turkey was ended by the 1980 Turkish coup d'état.

-Fifth Congress
+Fifth congress

 The fifth TKP congress was held in 1983. İsmail Bilen was elected as party chairman and Haydar Kutlu as general secretary.
 TKP criticized the US intervention in Lebanon, Nicaragua and El Salvador.